Georgia Solar Panel Savings Calculator

 How much do solar panels cost in Georgia?

-The average cost of a 6kW solar panel system in Georgia is approximately $21,000 before incentives.
-After the 30% federal Investment Tax Credit (ITC), the net cost drops to about $14,700.
+The average cost of a 6kW solar panel system in Georgia is approximately $21,000 before documented state or utility incentives.
+For new 2026 homeowner-owned systems, this calculator does not subtract the old federal residential clean energy credit unless eligibility is documented.
 No state tax credit.
 Georgia Power solar buyback program.
-Federal 30% ITC.
+Federal residential solar credit ended for 2026 homeowner-owned systems placed in service after Dec.
+31, 2025.

 How much can I save with solar panels in Georgia?